Five Acres Farm Revitalization

 In 2015, Allan and Linda Torgerson, then owners of a five-acre parcel of land at 945 Park Avenue in Harewood, asked Craig Evans, founder of Growing Opportunities and Nanaimo Foodshare Society, how the land could be converted to food production.

-In September 2019, City of Nanaimo purchased this land for $1.38 million for community use.
-This arm demonstrates the potential of human-scale agriculture.
+This farm demonstrates the potential of human-scale agriculture.
 It invites the community to explore a farm ecosystem with all their senses and imagine a future where food production fosters rich biodiversity, healthy soils and thriving wetlands.

 While we are no longer farming on this land, Growing Opportunities is proud of our work on this important legacy project.